Ely S. Parker: Early life and education

 As a young man, Parker worked in a legal firm, reading law for the customary three years with an established firm in Ellicottville, New York, before applying to take the bar examination.
 He was not permitted to take it because as a Seneca, he was not then considered a United States citizen.
 All American Indians were not considered citizens until passage of the Indian Citizenship Act of 1924, but by that time, some two-thirds were American citizens due to other circumstances, including having served in the U.S. military.

 Parker encountered scholar Lewis Henry Morgan through a chance meeting in a bookstore.
 At the time Morgan was a young lawyer involved in forming "The Grand Order of the Iroquois", a fraternity of young white men from Upstate New York who romanticized their image of the American Indian and wanted to model their group after "Iroquois" ideals.
 The two bridged their cultures to become friends, and Parker invited Morgan to visit the Tonawanda Reservation in New York state.
 Parker became Morgan's main source of information and an entrée to others in the Seneca and other Haudenosaunee nations.
 Morgan later dedicated his book League of the Iroquois, published in 1851, to Parker, noting that, "the materials are the fruit of our joint researches".

 The relationship proved important for both men; as Parker helped Morgan become an anthropological pioneer, Morgan helped Parker make connections in the larger white-dominated society in which he later worked and lived.
 With Morgan's help, Parker gained admission to study engineering at Rensselaer Polytechnic Institute in Troy, New York.

 Career

 Parker worked as a civil engineer until the start of the American Civil War.
 Parker was later appointed by President Ulysses S. Grant to Commissioner of Indian Affairs, a position that Morgan once aspired to hold.

 Parker began his career in public service by working as an interpreter and diplomat for the Seneca chiefs in their negotiations with the United States government about land and treaty rights.
-In 1852, he was made sachem of the Seneca and given the name Donehogawa, "Keeper of the Western Door of the Long House of the Iroquois".
+In 1852, he was condoled a Hoyaneh (sachem) of the Seneca and given the name Donehogawa (Dó:nihogä́:'wëh), "Keeper of the Western Door of the Long House of the Iroquois".

 As an engineer, Parker contributed to upgrades and maintenance of the Erie Canal, among other projects.
 As a supervisor of government projects in Galena, Illinois, he befriended Ulysses S. Grant, forming a strong and collegial relationship that was useful later.